ligato/docs/docs/user-guide/concepts.md

 The response has a `Retval` field, which is `0` if the API call was successful.
 In an error is returned, the field contains a numerical index of a VPP-defined error message.
 Other fields can be present with information generated within VPP with the `SwIfIndex` of the created interface above as an example.

 Note that the response message has the same name but with a `Reply` suffix.
 Other types of messages may provide information from VPP.
-Those API calls have a suffix of `Dump`, and the corresponding reply message contains a `Details` suffix).
+Those API calls have a suffix of `Dump`, and the corresponding reply message contains a `Details` suffix.

 If the JSON API was changed, it must be re-generated in the VPP agent.
 All changes caused by the modified binary api structures must be resolved (e.g. new or modified data fields).
 This process can be time consuming as it depends on the size of the detected differences.